Maciej Urbańczyk

-Maciej Urbańczyk (born 2 April 1996) is a Polish professional footballer who plays as a midfielder for Odra Opole.
+Maciej Urbańczyk (born 2 April 1995) is a Polish professional footballer who plays as a midfielder for and captains II liga club Hutnik Kraków.

 Career

 Stal Mielec

 Urbańczyk signed for Stal Mielec on 31 January 2019.

 Odra Opole

 On 30 June 2022, he moved to I liga side Odra Opole, signing a two-year deal with an extension option.

+Hutnik Kraków

+On 30 January 2024, Urbańczyk signed an eighteen-month contract with II liga outfit Hutnik Kraków.